yonigibbs/yaet/README.md

 - [x] Timer to drop shapes
 - [x] Handle arrow keys to move shapes left/right/down
 - [x] Handle arrow keys to rotate pieces
+- [x] Make lines disappear when one completed
+- [ ] Improve playability wrt long holds of buttons
+- [ ] When using down arrow to drop piece, if it lands, don't immed start dropping down next piece quickly (possibly by adding animation on drop?)
 - [ ] Add key binding for dropping current piece immediately (space bar?)
-- [ ] When using down arrow to drop piece, if it lands, don't start dropping down next piece quickly
-- [x] Make lines disappear when one completed
 - [ ] Unit tests for the Game module
 - [ ] Calculate when game over
 - [ ] When rotating pieces, if rotation means one of the blocks goes off edge, move piece back into board?